 \section{Abstract}

-In this work, we propose an efficient photocell based on GaN quantum dots.
-We exploit the strong built-in electric field in GaN QDs and excitonic dipole-dipole coupling between adjacent QDs to break detailed balance.
-This is a much stronger effect than Fano interference, and we show that such a photocell exhibits enhanced photo-voltage and photocurrent over its conventional counterpart.
-The proposed quantum photocell could be the first step towards harnessing quantum effects in practical energy harvesting devices.
+In this work, we propose an efficient quantum-enhanced solid-state photocell based on GaN quantum dots.
+We exploit the strong built-in electric field in GaN QDs and excitonic dipole-dipole coupling between adjacent QDs to break detailed balance, leading to enhanced device performance.
+This mechanism is significantly stronger than Fano interference, and our results demonstrate that such a photocell exhibits increased photovoltage and photocurrent compared to its classical counterparts.
+Numerical simulations further show that the efficiency remains positive and saturates at a finite value for multi-quantum dot systems.
+The proposed quantum photocell represents a promising step towards harnessing quantum effects in practical energy-harvesting devices.